 Juan Sánchez uses chance and poetics in his transdisciplinary practice.
 Sánchez looks to slow down aspects of daily life to highlight their impermanence and beauty.
 This quotidian focus often comments on aspects of labor and function, where for example, he has juxtaposed painting’s weighty history alongside a relationship to common household cleaning fluids.

 Benjamin Brett paints quasi-abstract, quasi-narrative paintings.
 Brett invokes both the “vessel” and the “Macguffin” as points of reference.
 The vessel points to an open-ended starting point from which the paintings can be populated by the artist’s personal and societal experience.
 The Macguffin, a narrative device coined by Alfred Hitchcock, describes the physical object the protagonists pursue, yet it has no intrinsic value beyond propping up the narrative to pursue it.
 Thus, if the pursuit is the narrative, then likewise, the painting is the concept.

-This program is made possible with support from the Pechersky gallery, Moscow and 2016 DKV GRAND TOUR 2016, DKV-UPV, Valencia.
+We are grateful to Black Ball Projects for hosting this exhibition.
+We thank Sugar Hill and Elements in Play for providing studio space.
+This program is also made possible with support from the Pechersky gallery, Moscow and 2016 DKV GRAND TOUR 2016.